Jojoooo1/ethereum-marketplace-with-offchain-implementation/README.md

 5. Execute init script in project folder to start all the differents servers: `./start.sh`
 6. if navigator already started you need to close it and re connect to metamask.
 When connected, reload once the page and your ready to play.

+**Seed & User Story**

+7. Account O, 1 are set to Admin
+8. Account 9 is set to Arbiter
+9. Account 0, 1 are approved store.
+Account 2 is not approved.
+10. Account 4, 5 placed orders

+- Try approving store not approved.
+Try creating a store from account 3.
+Validate it from admin if wanna use it.
+- Try adding product from approved store
+- Try buying product from account 4,5,6 or others.
+- Try to release fund from My order in the buyer side and in store configuration from Store admin.
+- If wanna use the arbiter you need to create a problematic situation, for example user asking to be refund, or store asking to refund buyer.

 **Test**

 1. In your terminal: `ganache-cli`